Bnz-0/Shortrack/README.md

 ### Special keys
 There are also a special keyword which you can use as a `rel_path`:
 - **QUIT**: the hotkey associated to this will kill the script's execution
+- **PAUSE**: this will ignore any track to be played until RESUME
+- **RESUME**: resume the standard behavior (i.e. plays again the tracks)
+- **PAUSE_RESUME**: if you need to have both PAUSE and RESUME in the same hotkey, simply switches between PAUSE and RESUME each time the hotkey is pressed

 > You can take a look at the standard `hotkeys.conf` in this repo for a simple example